Kaggle-group-project-presentation/Kaggle-Group-Project-12-Random-Forest/README.md

    - `sample_submission.csv`

 3. **Open the notebook:**
-   - Open `File_01.ipynb` in Jupyter Notebook or Google Colab.
+   - Open `Kaggle Group Project Code.ipynb` in Jupyter Notebook or Google Colab.

 4. **Run all cells:**
    - The notebook will walk you through data loading, preprocessing, visualization, modeling, and predictions.